 Breakfast & Lunch

-Calders Coffe Cafe – the go-to spot for coffee in town!
+Calders Coffee Cafe: This is certainly the go-to spot for coffee in town.

-Mountain Fresh Grocery – This is an unexpected spot to grab a delicious breakfast!
+Mountain Fresh Grocery: This is an unexpected spot to grab a delicious breakfast!
 The oatmeal was the best I’ve ever had.
 It’s a grocery store but they also have fresh-to-order food to the left as you walk in.
-I highly recommend the pumpkin bread or fresh baked breads to the right of the store.
-They also have a great wine selection, too!
+I highly recommend getting the pumpkin bread or the freshly baked bread to the right of the store.
+They also have a great wine selection, too.

-Blue Bike Cafe – popular spot in town for brunch and lunch.
+Blue Bike Cafe: A popular spot in town for brunch and lunch.
 I wouldn’t come here if you’re in a rush because there is usually a wait and the service can be a little slower 🙂

-Julep Kitchen – cute farm to explore and dine in.
-We went twice and had different service experiences, but I will overall still recommend to check it out.
-I ordered the chicken salad croissant and fries both trips, so good!
+Julep Kitchen: A cute farm to explore and dine in.
+We went twice and had different service experiences, but I will overall still recommend checking it out.
+I ordered the chicken salad croissant and fries on both trips, so good!
 They only serve brunch on Sundays, and the menu is somewhat similar to their lunch menu.

-The Pizza Place of Highlands – I ordered the jalapeno popper pizza.
-It was spicy but delicious!
-They have unique pizza toppings, next time I want to try the greek pizza.
+The Pizza Place of Highlands: I ordered the jalapeno popper pizza and it was spicy but delicious!
+They had really unique pizza toppings, and next time I want to try the Greek pizza.

-Midpoint Highlands – Tim and I ate a light dinner of appetizers on the patio.
-They have pretty unique menu selection.
+Midpoint Highlands: Tim and I ate a light dinner of appetizers on the patio.
+They have a pretty unique menu selection.

 - Risotto Shrimp Fritter